-- 1. Click Tools > Central Responses, and then click Response Objects. - 2.
+- 1. Choose the appropriate method to edit an SNMP response for the response object: - For IBM Security Virtual Server Protection for VMware agents only, select Default Repository > Shared Objects and then click Response Objects. - For all other agents, select Tools > Central Responses, and then click Response Objects. - 2.
 Select the SNMP tab, and then select the SNMP response. - 3.
 Change the setting as necessary, and then click OK. - 4.
 Click Apply.